Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Ingredients of the halo model

 The halo is effectively truncated at a comoving virial radius, $r_h$, which yields a relation between $\rho_s$ and the mass $M$ of the virialized halo (or, equivalently, its mean density, $\rho_h$):

 where $c\equiv r_h/r_s$ is the halo concentration parameter.
 Since the mass of the halo satisfies

-the choice of both a typical density for a collapsed halo, $\rho_h$, and of a prescription for the mean mass-concentration relation, $c(M,z)$, completely specifies the values of $r_s$ and $\rho_s$ and thus the NFW profile of a typical halo of mass $M$ at redshift $z$.
+the choice of both a typical density for a collapsed halo, $\rho_h$, and of a prescription for the mean mass-concentration relation, $c(M,z)$, completely specifies the values of $r_s$ and $\rho_s$; thus, the NFW profile of a typical halo of mass, $M,$ at redshift, $z$.
 We have chosen a virial overdensity criterion, that is,

 where $\Delta_{\text{vir}}(z)$ has been computed through the fit by \cite{WEINBERG03}.
 Regarding the mass-concentration relation, we have used that of \cite{BULLOCK01}.
-With all this in mind, the normalized Fourier transform of a typical halo of mass $M$ at redshift $z$ reads
+With all this in mind, the normalized Fourier transform of a typical halo of mass, $M,$ at redshift, $z,$ is expressed as:\

 where Si and Ci are the sine and cosine integrals, respectively.